The structure theory of Nilspaces III: Inverse limit representations and topological dynamics: Introduction

 As a consequence of these results, it is possible to endow a compact ergodic strongly connected nilspace $X$ with an action of the inverse limit of the groups $\Aut_1^\circ(X_n)$.
 One might hope to use this information to represent $X$ itself as a homogeneous space of this inverse limit group.
 Unfortunately, this fails, because the action need not be transitive in general.
 Moreover, there are examples due to Rudolph \cite{R95}, in which $X$ cannot be represented as a homogeneous space of any nilpotent group.
 Nevertheless, it is possible to make some direct statements about the nilspace structure of $X$ on the strength of these results.
 We believe there are interesting issues here; however, we will not pursue them presently, though we may return to them in future work.

 Let $(H,X)$ be a minimal topological dynamical system as in the setting of Theorem \ref{th:dynamics}.
 As we discussed in Section \ref{sc:cubes}, we know that $X/\RP_H^k(X)$ is an ergodic nilspace of degree $k$.
 Using Theorem \ref{th:invlim}, we can write $X/\RP_H^k(X)$ as the inverse limit of Lie-fibered nilspaces $X_n$.
 Notice that $H\subseteq\Aut_1(X/\RP_H^k(X))$, by the definition of dynamical cubes.
-In light of Theorem \ref{th:Lie-dynamical}, we only need to show that the action of $H$ descends to $X_n$ for $n$ sufficiently large, to conclude that $X/\RP_H^k(X)$ is a pronilsystem, as claimed in Theorem \ref{th:dynamics}.
+To conclude that $X/\RP_H^k(X)$ is a pronilsystem, as claimed in Theorem \ref{th:dynamics}, we only need to show that the action of $H$ descends to $X_n$ for $n$ sufficiently large.
 This is proved in Section \ref{sc:dyninverse} using the same circle of ideas as is discussed above.

 Moreover, we will obtain the following slightly stronger form of Theorem \ref{th:dynamics}.

 \begin{thm} Let $(H,X)$ be a minimal topological dynamical system.
 Suppose that $\RP_H^s(X)$ is trivial for some $s$, and that $H$ has a dense subgroup generated by a compact set.